 Koh Phangan is a tropical island, quite different to what most of us are used to and so you can expect to see a different kind of wildlife also.
 Let’s take a look at what you might see…

 Common House Gecko

-Our little friends can live for up to five years and attain sexual maturity within one year!
-Because of the females rather translucent under belly it is sometimes possible to see the eggs within, they only lay one or two eggs, this is usually between April to August.
+Because the females have rather translucent underbellies, it is sometimes possible to see the eggs inside, they only lay one or two eggs, usually between April and August.

 Little Running Lizards or snouted Lizard

 Little runners with a long tail.
 Find them everywhere in the bushes and in the jungle.
 Sweet little ones.

 Ok so not the most exotic creatures, but let’s talk about these cuties before we turn to the more exciting ones.
 There are a lot of dogs on Phangan, many are pets of course, but the ones you will see the most will be stray or street dogs and sometimes their puppies.